NienkeDriessen/DroneSwarm/SETUP_ONCE.md

 # If new laptop

 The IP address will be different,
-Connect to the router
+Connect the laptop to the router

+### The app uses a static IP address so we need to set this up again

-then you have to go into the router settings,
+you have to go into the router settings,

 (on browser navigate to (enter in address bar) 192.168.1.1) A login screen will be shown, the password is 'admin'